becem-gharbi/nuxt-auth/docs/configuration/email.md

   // ...
   auth: {
     email: {
-      actionTimeout: 30 * 60, // how long the action (e.g password reset) is valid
+      actionTimeout: 30 * 60, // How long the action (e.g password reset) is valid
-      from: "", // the email address to send from
+      from: "", // The email address to send from
       provider: {
         name: "hook",
       },